Donders-Institute/hpc-wiki-v2/docs/cluster_howto/compute_slurm.rst

 The final job priority combining the two factors is used by the scheduler to order the waiting jobs accordingly.
 The first job on the ordered list is the next to start in the cluster.

-Note: Job priority calculation is dynamic and not complete transparent to users.
+Note: Job priority calculation is dynamic and not completely transparent to users.
 One should keep in mind that the cluster does not treat the jobs as "first-come first-serve".

 The `slurm` module
 ==================